Chapter Three... Where's My Hat?

 It can be scary, but it happens every day.
 You begin waiting tables.
 Then one day you manage the others who are waiting tables.
 Your tasks grow larger, and as you learn the ropes, people learn to trust you with more duties.

-It’s one thing, as Host, to memorize someone else’s words.
+It’s one thing, as host, to memorize someone else’s words.
 But now you will be the one to write those words.
 Now your task is to create the entire program, to find the experts, to conduct the interviews and work them into the script.

 Will there be three segments or five, or maybe just one long segment?
 Will each segment follow Freytag’s Pyramid, a dramatic structure that storytellers have used for centuries: exposition, rising action, climax, falling action, resolution?